|

 know only what comes through

-In others temporary bypasses may be acquired
+others temporary bypasses may be acquired spontaneously, as the

-of deliberate "spiritual exercises" or by means of entheogens.
+"spiritual exercises" or by means of entheogens.

 carefully selected